PlayStation All-Stars Battle Royale: Downloadable content

 On November 15, 2012, Seth Killian announced that the first downloadable content for PlayStation All-Stars Battle Royale would arrive in the form of two new playable characters: Kat from Gravity Rush and Emmett Graves from Starhawk, along with a new stage, "Fearless", based on Heavenly Sword and WipEout.
 The characters were available for free during the first two weeks of their release, though the new stage was not.
 Killian also mentioned that Kat and Emmett, along with all future potential DLC characters, would be treated "just like the 20 launch characters," complete with single-player story modes, minions, trials, unlockable costumes, and more content.
 The DLC was released on February 12, 2013.
 Players are still able to access downloadable content stages in online ranked matches even if they do not own the content.
 Additional costumes and minions are also available to purchase as DLC.
 After Sony Computer Entertainment ended its working agreement with Superbot Entertainment in January 2013, it was announced that forthcoming DLC would be handled by Santa Monica Studio.
 On February 27, 2013, Zeus from the God of War series and Isaac Clarke from the Dead Space series were revealed as the second set of downloadable characters.
 Zeus and Isaac were released on March 19, along with a new stage, "Graveyard", based on Med and The Unfinished Swan.
 A voucher to download Zeus and Isaac Clarke was included with all new copies of God of War: Ascension.

-Shortly after E3 2013, Shuhei Yoshida of Sony Worldwide Studios commented on future DLC releases, mentioning the game's sale of 1 million units but claiming "it was not enough to have the momentum in terms of a business standpoint to continue to add characters or do a sequel".
+Shortly after E3 2013, Shuhei Yoshida of SCE Worldwide Studios commented on future DLC releases, mentioning the game's sale of 1 million units but claiming "it was not enough to have the momentum in terms of a business standpoint to continue to add characters or do a sequel".
 Both Abe from the Oddworld series and Dart from The Legend of Dragoon were planned for release as downloadable characters, along with a stage based on Gravity Rush and Journey; however, due to low sales of previous content, development on this content was cancelled.
-On August 4, 2013 Santa Monica Studios confirmed that there would be no more DLC characters or stages, but said that they planned on releasing four outfits formerly exclusive to those who pre-ordered the game, as well as skins for Zeus and Isaac.
+On August 4, 2013, Santa Monica Studios confirmed that there would be no more DLC characters or stages, but said that they planned on releasing four outfits formerly exclusive to those who pre-ordered the game, as well as skins for Zeus and Isaac.

 Server shutdown

 In September 2018, Sony notified players that the multiplayer servers for several of their PlayStation 3 titles, including PlayStation All-Stars, would be shut down the following month.
 Sales of the game's online pass were also halted in preparation for this change.
-The shutdown was later delayed to January 31, 2019, at which point all of the game's online features were disabled.
+The shutdown was later pushed back to January 31, 2019, at which point all of the game's online features were disabled.